ZohebMir1/Advanced-physical-design-using-openlane/README.md

 Ratio= 1613/14786 =0.1090 or 10.9%

-## Day2:- Good floorplan VS Bad floorplan
+## Day2:- Good floorplan VS Bad floorplan and introduction to library cells

 ### List of all switches/functions available for using this software
 In current scenario, as the work is automated and done by the software.
 Its important to instruct the tool what you expect the tool to do.
 All the functions which can be used in openLane tool to command it are listed in the below images.